ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku.md

 });
 ```

-We have our app created and a routes defined, but we haven't written any code to start our server yet.
+We have our app created and routes defined, but we haven't written any code to start our server yet.
 Before we do that, let's talk a little about ports.

 IPs uniquely identify computers on the internet, and ports identify a specific channel on the computer.
 Ports make it possible to run multiple servers on the same IP address since different ports won't cause them to conflict.